markymawk/BrawlCratePlugins/README.md

 Select the build's pf, sound, or tracklist folder.
 All .TLST files will be checked for valid BRSTM file paths and song IDs, including pinch mode (SongSwitch) tracks.
 Optionally, the contents can be exported to a .txt file inside the tracklist folder, including frequency, volume (for custom BRSTMs), and SongDelay values.

+*Alternately, can be run per-tracklist as well, via any individual tracklist's right-click > plug-ins menu*

 ## 2.7 ASL + Param File Navigator
 **Usage:** Right-click a param root node, ASL entry node, or any param substage entry.